-These are the days that must happen to you. — Walt Whitman, from “Song of the Open Road,” Leaves of Grass.
+I believe a leaf of grass is no less than the journey-work of the stars. — Walt Whitman, from “Song of Myself,” Leaves of Grass.
 Originally published: July 4, 1855.